 - Whisk together sugar, cocoa, flour, salt, and espresso powder.
 Pour your melted butter and evaporated milk into the sugar and cocoa mixture and beat on high speed with an electric mixer.
 Mix in vanilla extract and eggs until well combined and continue to mix for about 2 minutes to lighten the batter.

 - Pour the chocolate mixture into a 9-inch, unbaked pie crust.
 Bake for 55 minutes.
-The center of the pie will be a bit soft, allow to cool completely on a wire rack for an hour before slicing.
+The center of the pie will be a bit soft, allow it to cool completely on a wire rack for an hour before slicing.
 The pie will continue to set as it cools.

-How to Store Chocolate Chess Pie
+How to Store This Pie

 Cover the pie loosely with wrap and store in the refrigerator for up to 3 days.